A dual first-postulate basis for special relativity: Measuring using two non-collinear space probes and a single clock

 \section{Measuring $\Omega$ using two non-collinear space probes and a single clock}

 Assuming $T_0 = 0$ and adopting the $T_1$-interval as \emph{unit time} (i.e. dividing $T_1$ itself, $T_2$, $T3$ and $T_4$ by $T_1$) simplifies equation (35) for n = 1 and 2.
 Four instances of the equation with known $T_n$ then allow each of the four unknowns $v$, $L$, $G$ and $\Omega$ to be expressed explicitly in turn, as solutions of ratios of polynomials of degree 10, 8, 4 and 3 respectively, whose coefficients in each case contain only the remaining three parameters and measured $T_n$ and $T_{n-1}$.
 This enables the four unknown parameters to be solved for by convergence methods, the results being in terms of the arbitrary signal speed $s$ as unit velocity and the measured $T_1$-interval as unit time.
 The rational function solutions were obtained using the Symbolic Maths functions of the MAPLE program (cf Acknowledgments).
-(These equations, which are too long for inclusion in the paper, were presented for referee scrutiny.)\\
+These equations, which are too long for inclusion in the paper, were presented for referee scrutiny. \textbf{PDF script now available at} https://spacetimefundamentals.files.wordpress.com/2020/04/maplescript2003.pdf \\

 \textbf{Remark}.
 The values of $v$, $L$, $M$ (using equation (34)) and $\Omega$ could be continually monitored by interchange of trains of secondary-indexed signal pulses between the non-collinear probes, with minimal time intervals between consecutive initial pulses.
 Each convergence computation would use the last four recorded response time intervals between identically secondary-indexed $T_k$.
 The values of $L$ and $G$ would then be observed to change accordingly each time, but $M$, $v$ and $\Omega$ would remain constant.
 Of possible interest here is the fact that a transient gravitational wave would \emph{temporarily} distort such computation results, with $M$ and $v$ subsequently having new but again constant values.
 A triplet of such non-collinearly moving probes would allow three-dimensional spatial and chronological correlation, possibly permitting the rate of propagation of gravitational waves to be quantified, and would involve far less equipment demands than those envisaged for the LISA space project (http://lisa.jpl.nasa.gov) which entails three mutually \emph{stationary} space vehicles.
 In addition therefore to formally measuring $\Omega$ and confirming to the limits of single-clock precision the numerical identity \emph{or otherwise} between the limit and signal speeds, such an experiment might be a comparatively straightforward method of detecting gravitational waves.
 Of course the equation solutions are far simpler if $\Omega$ is taken as unity.